Blue Stockings at Shakespeare’s Globe

 Truly a rare and thought-provoking window into our past.

-Blue Stockings is on at Shakespeare’s Globe Theatre until 11th October 2013, for further information or to book visit here.
+Blue Stockings is at Shakespeare’s Globe until 11th October 2013.
+For further information or to book visit the theatre’s website here.